Adolescent Center for Treatment

-ACT is a 30-bed residential facility for adolescents experiencing problems due to a substance use disorder.
-The program is staffed 24 hours a day by licensed clinicians and youth care technicians and provides teens with a safe, trauma informed environment to begin their recovery.
+ACT is a 10-bed residential facility for adolescents experiencing problems related to drugs or alcohol.
+The program is staffed 24 hours a day by licensed clinicians, case managers and direct care staff, providing teens with a safe, trauma informed environment to begin their recovery.

 - To identify the benefits of a clean and sober lifestyle.

 - To improve family relationships, academic performance, and legal issues impacted by their substance use.

 - To develop an individualized recovery plan.

 - Adolescents 12 to 18 years of age.

 - An alcohol and drug assessment must indicate the need for residential treatment.

 - Free of the need for major medical or psychiatric services.

 We accept Kansas Medicaid, Block Grant, private insurance and self-pay.
 Johnson County residents are eligible for a sliding scale fee based on income and family size.